Stephen-Lon/Alfred-workflow-search-files-by-extension/README.md

 # Important notes

-1. The folders from which you initially select to search (unless you use the Universal Action on a selected folder in Finder) are limited to specified folders (and any of their subfolders) in your home folder, specifically:
-	~/Desktop, ~/Documents, ~/Downloads, ~/Movies, ~/Music, ~/Pictures and ~/Public
+1. The folders from which you initially select to search (unless you use the Universal Action on a selected folder in Finder) are limited to specified folders (and any of their subfolders) in your home folder, specifically ~/Desktop, ~/Documents, ~/Downloads, ~/Movies, ~/Music, ~/Pictures and ~/Public.

 You could add other folders by extending the `Scope` of the initial file filter but I would strongly recommend *not* adding folders outside your home folders.
 If you were to do so search times would probably be very long and you would fail to find system file extensions without significant alterations to the workflow.